eslint/rfcs/designs/2026-custom-base-path/README.md

 npx eslint --config=eslint.config.mjs --base-path=.. . ../tmp
 ```

 Relative paths in the config file will now be resolved relative to `..`.
 This includes `files` and `ignores` settings in config objects that don't include a `basePath`, or the config object's `basePath` itself.
-So, a config object that specifies different settings for the current directory and its sibling would look for example like this:
+So, a config object that specifies different settings for the current directory and its sibling would look like this:

 <a name="example-1"></a>